Prices of production: Statics and dynamics

 At the beginning of Capital, Volume III, Marx provides a clue to how he thinks the "transformation problem" is solved in reality.
 He implies that it can be solved only by examining capital and profit distributions as a dynamic process, rather than statically.
 His argument is, that what industrial competition really revolves around, is principally the difference between the value of the new commodities produced, and their cost-prices, i.e. the potential surplus-value (the trading gain) which can be realized from them.
-There are constant disparities in space and time between labour-expenditures and capital returns, but also just as constant attempts to overcome or take advantage of those disparities.
+There are constant disparities in space and time between labour-expenditures and capital returns, and between surplus-value produced and profit realized, but also just as constant attempts to overcome or take advantage of those disparities.
 Thus, unrestricted economic competition has the result that the law of value regulates the trade in newly produced commodities: the ultimate limits of what products will trade for, i.e. their supply price, are set by comparative costs in labour-time.